Justine Shapiro

 Justine Shapiro (born March 20, 1963) is a South African-born American actress, filmmaker, writer, hostess and producer, who was one of several main hosts of the Pilot Productions travel/adventure series Globe Trekker (also called Pilot Guides in Canada and originally broadcast as Lonely Planet).

 Television and film career

 Before hosting Globe Trekker (Pilot Guides), Shapiro appeared in various roles in film and television.
 Eventually, she was involved in several documentaries including co-production/direction duties on 2001's Promises, which won two 2002 Emmy Awards, for Best Documentary and Outstanding Background Analysis, and was nominated for best Documentary Feature at the 74th Academy Awards.
 Promises attempts to humanize the Arab–Israeli conflict by examining it in microcosm, through the eyes of seven Palestinian and Israeli children living in or near the divided city of Jerusalem.

 She produced and directed a feature-length documentary entitled Our Summer in Tehran.

 In 2013 she became host of Time Team America, shown on PBS.

+In 2021, Shapiro's company Matlana Media secured the rights to the Globe Trekker show archive.
+In 2024, she launched a reboot of the show titled Globe Trekker Now with fellow original hosts Ian Wright, Saami Sabiti, and Megan McCormick as well as other original crew members.